near/NEPs/specs/Standards/Wallets/InjectedWallets.md

 });
 ```

+##### Benefits
+This NEP will optimize UX for multi contract DApps and avoid multiple redirects.
+These are more and more common in the ecosystem and this NEP will benefit the UX for those DApps.

+##### Concerns
+- The currently available keystores will have to catch up in order to support multiple keys per account
+- We should add the new method to the Wallet interface for clarity in the NEP doc

 ##### `signOut`

 Delete `FunctionCall` access key(s) for one or more accounts.
 This request should require explicit approval from the user.